Schools

 Do you lead virtual and in-person workshops?

 Yes.
-I have traveled across the country and have held workshops in Ohio, California, South Carolina, to name a few.
+I have traveled across the country.
 I’ve also held plenty on Zoom.

 How do we decide who should be in which workshops?